Gigi Hadid’s Boyfriend Zayn Malik And BFF Taylor Swift Just Trashed A Hotel Room Together, But It’s Not How It Sounds

 “She’s a very intelligent woman.
 She knows how to carry herself.
 She’s quite classy and that.
 She’s not, like, arrogant in any way, she’s confident.
 She carries it well.
 She’s cool.”

-So it looks like rumors about Gigi Hadid are not wrong: the supermodel is actually a nice person!
+So it looks like rumors about Gigi Hadid are not wrong, and the supermodel is actually a nice person!

 [Featured Image by Stuart C. Wilson/Getty Images]